 Topics: embedded analytics, Analytics, Business Intelligence, AI & Machine Learning

 Organizations conduct data analysis in many ways.
 The process can include multiple spreadsheets, applications, desktop tools, disparate data systems, data warehouses and analytics solutions.
 This creates difficulties for management to provide and maintain updated information across multiple departments.
 Our Analytics and Data Benchmark Research shows that organizations face a variety of challenges with analytics and business intelligence.
 One-third of participants find it difficult to integrate analytics and BI with other business processes.
 Participants also find that not all software is flexible enough for the constantly changing business environment, and that it is hard to access all data sources.

-Topics: business intelligence, embedded analytics, Analytics, Collaboration, Data Governance, Data Preparation, Information Management, Internet of Things, Data, natural language processing, data lakes, AI & Machine Learning
+Topics: embedded analytics, Analytics, Business Intelligence, natural language processing, AI & Machine Learning